 Plan Your Visit to Naples

 Naples is best visited by public transportation.
 We do not recommend driving in Naples!
-Book train tickets on Rail Europe.
+Learn about trains to Naples and train stations and book train tickets on Rail Europe’s Naples page.

 Naples is a major stop on the west coast rail line and has a station for the private local rail line, the Circumvesuviana.
 It’s also a major port with ferries to islands of Capri, Ischia, Procida, Sardinia, and Sicily and seasonal ferries to Sorrento.
 Naples has an airport with flights from other Italian cities and European cities.